 Hospital fees and charges

 If you have chosen to have an excess on your hospital cover, you will need to pay this to the hospital, usually before your admission.
-You should also confirm whether there are any costs associated with accessing a private room, if this is relevant for your hospital stay.
+You should also confirm whether there are any additional costs associated with:

 Excess and co-payments relate to an amount of money you as the policy holder agrees to pay before private health insurance benefits are payable.
 A co-payment generally applies every time you or someone on your policy goes to hospital in a year; an excess is generally capped at a total amount for the year.
 We encourage you to contact GMHBA so that you are clear on what excess and co-payment costs you may have to pay.